 You’ll need rubber or latex gloves, a non-metallic bowl and brush (I like this set), wear an old shirt, and do it in the bathroom where you can wipe the dye off the countertop and floor in case it splatters.
 It will stain and dye carpet, rugs and clothing!
 I’ve found that it doesn’t stain my skin and washes off in one or two washes.

-There are 2 Ways to Mix the Dye
+2 Ways to Mix the Dye

 I’ve always done it the easy way which is to mix the powder with warm water, stir, and apply right away.
 I get pretty decent gray coverage this way, about the same coverage I used to get with reddish chemical hair dyes, but not quite as good.